charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 We also play 26 lands, rather than the tried-and-true 25.
 The 26th land is worth an extra T3 [[Primeval Titan]] about once every ten rounds.

+> In a format as diverse as Modern, we eyeball that to be worth more than (for example) a singleton [[Lightning Bolt]].

-That might not sound like much, but honestly, how often is a singleton [[Lightning Bolt]] going to steal a game?
+> That might not sound like much, but honestly, how often is a singleton [[Lightning Bolt]] (or whatever) going to steal a game?

+> Modern is an incredibly diverse format.
+When in doubt, we choose to be proactive

 > Need a better justification here.
 If we're resigned to a T4 Titan, we should be playing Scapeshift instead of Breach.
 If the whole point of our deck is to make T3 Titan, let's not skimp on that plan.

 This is also a good opportunity to mention [[Simian Spirit Guide]].
 Many lists play only two or three copies, perhaps because it's easy to underestimate the impact of the one-shot effect.
 Per the table below, [[Simian Spirit Guide:SSG]] is hugely important to the deck's explosiveness.
 It's a core piece of the deck, right up there with [[Search for Tomorrow]] and [[Through the Breach]].
 We would play a different deck before cutting a single copy.